jefrnc/guidelines-devs/README.md

   _Por que?:_
     > It's a handy note you leave behind for other developers or DevOps experts or QA or anyone who gets lucky enough to work on your code.

-<a name="structure-and-naming"></a>
-## 6. Structure and Naming

-* Organize your files around product features / pages / components, not roles.
-Also, place your test files next to their implementation.

-    **Bad**

-    ```
-    .
-    ├── controllers
-    |   ├── product.js
-    |   └── user.js
-    ├── models
-    |   ├── product.js
-    |   └── user.js
-    ```

-    **Good**

-    ```
-    .
-    ├── product
-    |   ├── index.js
-    |   ├── product.js
-    |   └── product.test.js
-    ├── user
-    |   ├── index.js
-    |   ├── user.js
-    |   └── user.test.js
-    ```

-  _Por que?:_
-    > Instead of a long list of files, you will create small modules that encapsulate one responsibility including its test and so on.
-It gets much easier to navigate through and things can be found at a glance.

-* Put your additional test files to a separate test folder to avoid confusion.

-  _Por que?:_
-    > It is a time saver for other developers or DevOps experts in your team.

-* Use a `./config` folder and don't make different config files for different environments.

-  _Por que?:_
-    >When you break down a config file for different purposes (database, API and so on); putting them in a folder with a very recognizable name such as `config` makes sense.
-Just remember not to make different config files for different environments.
-It doesn't scale cleanly, as more deploys of the app are created, new environment names are necessary.
-    Values to be used in config files should be provided by environment variables. [read more...](https://medium.com/@fedorHK/no-config-b3f1171eecd5)

-* Put your scripts in a `./scripts` folder.
-This includes `bash` and `node` scripts.

-  _Por que?:_
-    >It's very likely you may end up with more than one script, production build, development build, database feeders, database synchronization and so on.

-* Place your build output in a `./build` folder.
-Add `build/` to `.gitignore`.

-  _Por que?:_
-    >Name it what you like, `dist` is also cool.
-But make sure that keep it consistent with your team.
-What gets in there is most likely generated  (bundled, compiled, transpiled) or moved there.
-What you can generate, your teammates should be able to generate too, so there is no point committing them into your remote repository.
-Unless you specifically want to.

 <a name="code-style"></a>
 ## 7. Code style